PopovEvgeniy/gview/readme.txt

                                 Graphic view

-                                Version 2.1.6
+                                Version 2.2.5

-                        This software made by Popov Evgeniy Alekseyevich
+                        Simple graphic viewer by Popov Evgeniy Alekseyevich

 Program description

-This program is a simple graphic viewer
+This program is a simple graphic viewer with intuitive user interface.

 System requirement